raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/Threshold Voltage Extraction & Velocity Saturation.md

-## now we will see what happen if we reduce the w and l?
+## 😶‍🌫️now we will see what happen if we reduce the w and l?

 - we will see the image for it

 <img width="1683" height="968" alt="Screenshot 2025-10-14 002000" src="https://github.com/user-attachments/assets/9a782a52-d5b3-41b3-b77b-c0b23dac01b5" />

-## observations
+## 🔍observations
 - so the early situation will come in this graph as we can see
 - the curvature will be less curv.
 - rise in saturation region it will be not flat as the previous one.
 - show the graph will be grow linearly in the saturation region.
 - show add smaller scale less quadratic more linear dependency overall.

-## now we will see the another graph of vgs vs Id
+## 📊 now we will see the another graph of vgs vs Id

 <img width="1724" height="1040" alt="Screenshot 2025-10-14 002646" src="https://github.com/user-attachments/assets/0e520b3b-bbe4-423f-a676-2c2e47f6d16c" />

-## observatons
+## 🔬 observatons
 - so for the higher vgs the current will behave like linearly more if the W and l are too small.
 - When the channel length (L) is small, velocity saturation dominates, making the ID–VGS curve linear.
 - When the channel width (W) is small, the current level decreases.